Diamondville, Wyoming

 Diamondville is a town in Lincoln County, Wyoming, United States, often used as a suburb of neighboring Kemmerer.
 The population was 520 at the 2020 census.

 History

 Harrison Church discovered coal near the Hams Fork River in 1868.
 He gathered financial backing from a group in Minneapolis, and they formed the Hams Fork River Coal Company.
-Diamondville was built to house the miners, and the town was incorporated in 1896.
+Diamondville was built to house the miners.
+The management of the coal company came to S.F.
+Fields in Salt Lake City.
+He sought backing from the Anaconda Mining Company and renamed it Diamond Coal and Coke Company.